WikiToLearn/jlog-api/README.md

-# jlog-api
+# journal-api
-JLog is a REST api for esay logging and journaling based on tags and proprieties
+Journal is a REST api for esay logging and journaling based on tags and proprieties